SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 Goal: Extend prog2.c to print welcome message for each name given from the standard input.
 Program should consume lines of text (up to 20 chars) and print on the standard output.
 The operation repeats until the end of stream (EOF) condition (`C-s`).
-Lines above 20 chars should be truncated but no error gets reported.
+Lines above 20 chars should be truncated, but no error gets reported.

 What you need to know:
 - man 3p fgets